TheTinyCoder/alx-high_level_programming/0x09-python-everything_is_object/README.md

     - How many string objects are created by the execution of the second line of the script (`106-line2.txt`)
     - After the execution of line 3, is the string object pointed by `a` deleted?
 Answer with `Yes` or `No` (`106-line3.txt`)
     - After the execution of line 4, is the string object pointed by `b` deleted?
 Answer with `Yes` or `No` (`106-line4.txt`)
+    - How many string objects are created by the execution of the last line of the script (`106-line5.txt`)

   ```
   guillaume@ubuntu:/python3$ cat string.py